KD on Westbrook rivalry: 'The outside is taking it more serious than probably we are'

 “Not anymore,” Durant told The Vertical.
 “First game was.
 But now, it’s just competing.
 Going out there and playing as hard as I can and trying to help my team win.
 It’s simple.”

 Debating if they are better off apart is unfair until Westbrook has a team that is competitive enough to actually challenge Durant and the Warriors.
-But the Thunder are a considerable time or a few huge trades from getting there.
+But the Thunder are a considerable team or a few huge trades from getting there.
 Until then, Westbrook remains the league’s most dynamic one-man show.
 His talents are garnering more appreciation than they ever would had Durant stayed.
 And that’s one of the many awkward and disappointing aspects of this divorce.

 Since Durant was among the first to ascend to stardom, Westbrook was cast into a sidekick role in which he was never comfortable.
 He resisted any boxes being formed around him and rebelled against any attempts to limit his talents.
 That stretch when Durant was injured two seasons ago suggested more was there, and the first half of this season has only confirmed what Westbrook always believed about his greatness and leadership abilities.